prometheusresearch/rios.core/README.rst

 License/Copyright
 =================

-This project is licensed under the GNU Affero General Public License, version
-3. See the accompanying ``LICENSE.rst`` file for details.
+This project is licensed under the Apache v2 license.
+See the accompanying ``LICENSE.rst`` file for details.

 Copyright (c) 2015, Prometheus Research, LLC